csolink/csolink-model/docs/has_stressor.md

 # Slot: has_stressor

-the process or entity that the receptor is being exposed to
+the process or entity that the gateway is being exposed to

 URI: [csolink:has_stressor](https://w3id.org/csolink/vocab/has_stressor)